 If you want to drive further, follow the coast road east through Cannes and around the Cap d’Antibes to Antibes.
 The drive from Antibes to Nice goes beside the road but it’s not particularly pretty or peaceful, particularly in rush hour.
 The road gets better between Nice and Monaco; take time to stop at St-Jean-Cap-Ferrat and the Villa Ephrussi, the villages of Villefrance-sur-Mer and Beaulieur-sur-Mer and divert off to the perched village of Eze with its exotic garden and fabulous Chevre d’Or Hotel.
 Cap d’Ail sports more fabulous villas.

 2 Corniche d’Or

 Tel.: 00 33 (0)4 93 49 28 28

 Be a star in Saint-Tropez

-Shopping is high end (and you really do need that latest bikini; after... all the garment was made famous when it first appeared on Brigitte Bardot right here in St Tropez).
-But there's also plenty of local Provençal wares in the open air market for those shopping for local olive oils, colourful cloth and soaps.
+Shopping is high end (and you really do need that latest bikini; after all the garment was made famous when it first appeared on Brigitte Bardot right here in St Tropez).
+But there's also plenty of local Provençal wares in the open air market for those shopping for local olive oils, colorful cloth and soaps.